Strasmore Research

 What is options volume?

 Volume is the number of option contracts traded during the current session.
-Every trade adds its size — a 500-contract block adds 500.
-Each trade has a buyer and a seller, and the contract is counted once, not once per side.
-The count resets to zero at the next open.
+Every trade adds its size, a 500-contract block adds 500, counted once, not once per side, and the count resets to zero at the next open.
+Volume is a live number, streaming on the consolidated tape run by OPRA (the Options Price Reporting Authority) as trades print; this page measures it from the stored tape.

 What is open interest?